auryreyes/azure-nsg-network-protocols/README.md

 - Delete the Resource Group(s) created at the beginning of this lab
 - Verify Resource Group Deletion

-Thank you for completing this tutorial.
+Thank you for completing this tutorial!
 I hope you learned more about network protocols and how network traffic operates as a result.